wmcadigital/wmn-design-system/src/www/pages/styles/typography/index.njk.md

 ## Fonts

-We utilise <a href="https://fonts.google.com/" target="_blank">Google Fonts</a> in our typography and all fonts used are pre-bundled in our design system CSS, so you won't need to include them seperately.
+We utilise <a href="https://fonts.google.com/" target="_blank">Google Fonts</a> in our typography and all fonts used are pre-bundled in our design system CSS, so you won't need to include them separately.

 Find below, various examples of our typography in use.